-She was a prolific and talented writer, and her articles on a variety of political topics appeared in such venues such as The Progressive, Foreign Policy in Focus, and Truthout.
+She was a prolific and talented writer, and her articles on a variety of political topics appeared in such venues such as The Progressive, Foreign Policy in Focus and Truthout.
 She also had an uncanny ability to get her insightful letters published in The New York Times as well as her local paper.
 A good example of her sophisticated and nuanced thinking appears in an article in Foreign Policy in Focus, where she wrote that Americans fail to understand the visceral way Russia views NATO and the European Union as an existential threat.
-She went on to say, “Even more disturbing is the fact that so few policy makers observe the cardinal rule of effective diplomacy: that when dealing with a perceived adversary, negotiators should be acutely aware of the other side’s concerns, especially when it comes to security.”
+She went on to say,

 While highly critical of Hillary Clinton’s obsequious, unconditional support of Israel and her proclivity to foreign intervention and war, Rachi was deeply frightened and disturbed by the election of Donald Trump, because she saw to the core of his racist, authoritarian personality, which reminded her so much of how fascism came to power in Germany.

 Rachi spent the last several years of her life living with her husband in a retirement home in Mill Valley, California, where she was active with Mill Valley Seniors for Peace.
 She was also a member of Jewish Voice for Peace and the Women’s International League for Peace and Freedom.
 She is survived by her son, Jonathan and daughter-in-law and four grandchildren.